Back to All Events

 On July 20, 1969 at 4:17 PM EDT Neil Armstrong and Buzz Aldrin successfully landed on the moon at Tranquility Base.
 A few hours later, at 10:56 PM EDT, 238,900 miles away a command center in Houston received the transmission “That’s one small step for man, one giant leap for mankind,” as Neil Armstrong stepped out onto the moon’s surface.

-Preservation Moon will look at this moment through communications with the command center in Houston, historic images, videos, and satellite data.
+Presented by Karen Kincaid Brady, M.S.H.P., Preservation Moon will look at this historic moment through communications with the command center in Houston, images, videos, and satellite data.
 It will also view Tranquility Base as a cultural landscape and the potential necessity for preservation at the site.

 To attend online, register and receive the Zoom meeting link by email ahead of the lecture.